toenailMuncher/I-hate-using-my-mouse/README.md

-# Mediapipe & OpenCV Multi-Tool Suite
+# I hate using my mouse for things I don't need to (Mediapipe & OpenCV Multi-Tool Suite)

 ## Overview
 This project is a multi-functional software suite leveraging **Mediapipe** and **OpenCV** to implement advanced face, hand, and body tracking algorithms.
 The suite includes tools such as a virtual mouse, body language detector, and facial ID recognition system, offering a versatile platform for creative and practical applications.